 Fill Solver Parameter dialog box as shown in Figure 3.2.
 If you don’t know how to open this dialog box, please read this article.
 The values in by changing cells should be different from each other.
 At the same time, they should be integers between 1 and 5.
 The other two constraints are about two smallest times per Johnson’s rule.

 After clicking on Solve in Solver Parameter dialog box, Excel will return results as shown in Figure 3.3.
 If they work to follow the sequence of B ‑> E ‑> D ‑> A ‑> C, they can finish reports using the least time – 28 hours.
 And there are total 11 hours that Julie will be idle.

-By comparing against results in first part, you will find that result we just got and results got per Johnson’s rule are matched.
+By comparing against results in the first part, you will find that results we just got and results got per Johnson’s rule are matched.
 It looks perfect.
 Now let’s move forward and see another case.